Are you one of the half a million workers due a refund after overpaying tax?

-Hundreds of thousands of Irish taxpayers could be due a tax refund after it emerged that almost half a million people overpay their PAYE income every year.
+Hundreds of thousands of Irish taxpayers in Carlow and across Ireland could be due a tax refund after it emerged that almost half a million people overpay their PAYE income every year.

 It is believed that up to 500,000 people overpaid a total of €300 million in tax last year, which averages as €600 each.